rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 [^ahill]: …which in turn refers to [Alison Hill's neat post on the subject](https://alison.rbind.io/post/2019-02-21-hugo-page-bundles/)
 [^dupfile]: I have created a lot of `episodes.rds` in my time pulling data from [trakt.tv], okay?
 [^pandocfootnotes]: Besides maybe pandoc's syntax for [inline footnotes](https://pandoc.org/MANUAL.html#footnotes).
-YOu might have noticed I *do* like my footnotes, but we'll get to that later.
+You might have noticed I *do* like my footnotes, but we'll get to that later.
 [^lk]: [I miss Letterkenny](https://www.youtube.com/watch?v=o5dtu-pbEb8)

 [hugo-output-formats]: https://gohugo.io/content-management/formats/#list-of-content-formats